6 Vendor Fraud Prevention Tips (Infographic)

 With these 6 vendor fraud prevention tips, you should be able to mitigate the risk that many companies are experiencing.
-By utilizing a centralized database, screening vendor information periodically, and integrating multiple approval levels with payments, you can ensure your recipients are not fraudulent.
+By utilizing a centralized database, screening vendor information periodically, implementing vendor management software, and integrating multiple approval levels with payments, you can ensure your recipients are not fraudulent.

 Here at Coupa, our treasury management system Coupa Treasury has a newly integrated vendor verification tool that allows treasurers to create centralized directories of verified or unverified vendors, suppliers, and payees that help streamline approvals associated with payments.